 We know of 2 deaths associated with baby abandonment boxes.
-SHBB Inc announced on TikTok that one of its mothers OD'd and died shortly after boxing her baby.--a suspected suicide.
+SHBB Inc announced on TikTok that one of its mothers OD'd and died shortly after boxing her baby---a suspected suicide.
 (The video seems to have been taken down but here is what I wrote about it) In Blackfoot, Idaho, an 18-year old mom left her deceased newborn in a box and is now being prosecuted, so far, with failure to report a death.

 There could be other tragedies that we don't know about.

 Although the boxes undergo testing at the SHBB Inc headquarters and at box locations before they go live, they are also unregulated.
-The USDA does not consider them to be medical devices nor are they UL tested and listed.
+The company acknowledges o, its website that the USDA does not consider them to be medical devices.
+Devices are not UL tested and listed.
 It makes no sense that the lamp on your nightstand is required to be UL listed, but baby abandonment boxes, which plug into a wall and contain a multiple alarm system, are not.
 The SHBB Inc CEO has refused to discuss why they are not listed.
 (See video here.
-Courtesy of Chris Hicks)
+Courtesy of Chris Hicks), has claimed that they will be someday.